han-yaeger/yaeger-tutorial/docs/player-controlled.md

 ![Edit](images/edit.png) Set the correct frame index.
 Make sure only the left and right buttons change the direction in which Hanny seems to be swimming.

-## Make sure Hanny doesn't leave the Scene
+## Make sure Hanny doesn't leave the scene

 To ensure that Hanny remains on the screen, we can use the interface `SceneBorderTouchingWatcher`, which provides an event handler that gets called